Hermit's Welcome at Theobalds

-The Hermit's Welcome at Theobalds was an entertainment for Elizabeth I performed in May 1591, based around a hermit.
+The Hermit's Welcome at Theobalds was an entertainment for Elizabeth I performed on 10 May 1591, based around a hermit.

 The verses of the Hermit's Welcome were recited at Theobalds, possibly by Sir Robert Cecil, son of the owner of the house.
 The hermit welcomed the queen in front of the house with the words, "My sovereign lady and most gracious queen: Be not displeased that one so meanly clad: Presumes to stand thus boldly in the way: That leads into this house accounted yours".

 The speech discusses the possible retirement of William Cecil, 1st Baron Burghley from public life.
 A manuscript of the hermit's verses, once in the possession of the theatre historian John Payne Collier, is held by the British Library.
 Some revisions to the text may possibly be in Robert Cecil's hand.

 The entertainment involved a mock charter, dated 10 May 1591 and signed by Christopher Hatton, from the "disconsolate and retired spirit, the Heremite of Tyboll", who was leaving after two years and two months at Theobalds to retire to his old cave.
 The elapse of time may refer to the death of Burghley's wife, Mildred Cooke in 1589.

 Other speeches were made by the gardener and molecatcher at Theobalds, possibly on a subsequent day.
 The gardener describes a plot divided into four quarters, including a maze of flowers representing the virtues.
 An arbour constructed of eglantine flowers at "my master's conceit" symbolised the queen's chastity or virgin state.

 The garden was laid out after the molecatcher had cleared the ground.
 During the work, a box containing a jewel was found, which was presented to the queen as treasure trove.
 The jewel had been buried in ancient times by the daughter of a giant who had been transformed into a mole.
 It would be found when England had been ruled by a Virgin Queen for 33 years.